Sport in Cornwall: Motor sport

 Davidstow Circuit was established in 1952 on the former military airfield and later modified.
 The track was 4.2 km long and used the main runways of RAF Davidstow Moor.
-Three Formula 1 races were held here between 1954–1955.
+Three Formula 1 races were held here between 1954 and 1955.
 The circuit hosted its last race in 1955.

 From 2001 until 2003, the only fully professional sports team in Cornwall were the Trelawny Tigers speedway team, who raced at the Clay Country Moto Parc in the clay pits near St Austell.
 The team took over from the St Austell Gulls who were an amateur speedway team which operated from 1997 to 2000.
 The Gulls also operated at Par Moor in the 1950s.
 During the Trelawny Tigers years, a local young speedway rider emerged called Chris Harris.
 He has twice won the local BBC television sports personality of the year, and was British champion in 2007.
 Chris, nicknamed 'Bomber', came through the ranks of Grasstrack racing, another popular sport in Cornwall.
 He currently competes in the Speedway Grand Prix, the elite speedway tournament.